dk14/wolfram-mega/docs/dsl.md

                 //alice gets deposit
                 pay.party("bob", "btc").pays("alice", "usd").amount(10, "btc")
                 //note ANYPREVOUT can be used instead for convinience
-                //without it Bob can send part of the money and negotiate deposit back }).else(pay => {
+                //without it Bob can send part of the money and psychologically negotiate deposit back }).else(pay => {
                 //alice does not reveal pk for special wallet, since Bob sent money there })